Self-Supervised Learning of Perceptually Optimized Block Motion Estimates for Video Compression: Introduction

-We begin by noting that it is difficult to apply objective perceptual quality models like MS-SSIM to optimize traditional block motion estimation algorithms used in video compression, since objective measurements of perceptual quality are less meaningful on the relatively small prediction block sizes that remain prevalent in current video codecs, alongside larger prediction block sizes.
+We begin by noting that it is difficult to apply objective perceptual quality models like MS-SSIM to optimize block motion estimation algorithms used in video compression, since objective measurements of perceptual quality are less meaningful on the relatively small prediction block sizes that remain prevalent in current video codecs, alongside larger prediction block sizes.
 However, using CNN based model design, we are able to maximize the perceptual quality on entire predicted frames, instead of minimizing pixelwise prediction errors on individual blocks.
-This makes it possible to exploit differentiable perceptual quality models, like SSIM or MS-SSIM in the task of motion estimation, leading to improved RD performance not only against MS-SSIM, but also with respect to the equally widely-used perceptual Video Multi-Method Assessment Fusion (VMAF) \cite{vmaf} algorithm, and even against the tradition peak signal-to-noise ratio (PSNR).
-The primary contributions of our work can be summarized as follows: \begin{enumerate} \item We developed a composite model that learns to predict MVs over multiple block sizes in a hierarchical fashion, eliminating search processes required in previous block matching based ME approaches. \item We created a database of frame triplets from publicly available uncompressed video contents in conformance to a widely used hierarchical bidirectional prediction structure, to support self-supervised learning of inter prediction. \item As an example, we substituted the MVs computed using hierarchical motion estimation and integer full search in the SVT-AV1 encoder with the the trained CBT-Net predictions, and showed that it leads to a significant improvement in the RD performance.
-The SVT-AV1 encoder was selected since it is a state of the art model, and since its motion estimation process uses the original video frames rather than decoded ones (open loop motion estimation), and thus fits our proposed framework. \end{enumerate}
+This makes it possible to exploit differentiable perceptual quality models, like SSIM or MS-SSIM in the task of motion estimation, leading to improved RD performance not only against MS-SSIM, but also with respect to the equally widely-used perceptual Video Multi-Method Assessment Fusion (VMAF) \cite{vmaf} algorithm, and even against the traditional peak signal-to-noise ratio (PSNR).
+The primary contributions of our work can be summarized as follows: \begin{enumerate} \item We developed a composite model that learns to predict MVs over multiple block sizes in a hierarchical fashion, eliminating search processes required in previous block matching based ME approaches. \item We exploited the spatial transformer module to achieve block translations in a continuous and learnable manner. \item As an example, we substituted the MVs computed using hierarchical motion estimation and integer full search in the SVT-AV1 encoder with the trained CBT-Net predictions, and showed that it leads to a significant improvement in the RD performance. \end{enumerate}